robertbraeutigam/scan/README.md

 that the communication is considered terminated.
 This means the initiator will need to begin again with an Initiate Handshake if it wants to re-establish the connection.

-Note that if the TCP/IP connection has only this one logical connection, then that needs to be closed instead of sending this message.
+If the TCP/IP connection has only this one logical connection, then that needs to be closed instead of sending this message.

+This message may be sent by intermediaries between the initiator and responder.
+For example a proxy might generate a Close Connection message if a TCP/IP connection to one party is lost and the other one is still connected through a TCP/IP connection that has other active connections.

 This message has no payload.